athena-framework/website/docs/cookbook/object_constructors.md

     entity = type.find data["id"].as_i64

     # Return a `404` error if no record exists with the given ID.
-    raise ART::Exceptions::NotFound.new "An item with the provided ID could not be found." unless entity
+    raise ATH::Exceptions::NotFound.new "An item with the provided ID could not be found." unless entity

     # Apply the updated properties to the retrieved record
     entity.apply navigator, properties, data